RAGHURAMT/Cypress-E2E-Task/README.md

 # Slack integration
 Integrated with the Slack to share the test reports on a Slack channel on every run.
 Note:
-1. Please note that tests will fill on the github actions tab if you miss to add your Slack webhook under Settings -> Security -> Actions
+1. Please note that tests will fail on the github actions tab if you miss to add your Slack webhook under Settings -> Security -> Actions
 2. If you dont like to do the slack integration, please comment the Slack Notification block in purchaseFlow.yml